marc-aurele-besner/marcaurelebesner.com/README.md

-# Marc-Aurele Besner Website (made w/ React JS Landing Page Template)
+# Marc-Aurele Besner Website

+## Made w/ React JS Landing Page Template (https://github.com/issaafalkattan/React-Landing-Page-Template)

 ## Description
 This is a ReactJS based landing page template, fit for a startup company/service with a one page view.
 The design is inspired by a template from <a href="https://www.free-css.com/assets/files/free-css-templates/preview/page234/interact/">Free-CSS.com </a>